Continually Updated Clinical Reference

 Avoid bloody contamination during LP because it can render serologically false-positive CSF results, including those for the FTA-ABS test.

 Patients with general paresis (parenchymatous neurosyphilis) have demonstrated frontocortical atrophy and disseminated frontal high-signal lesions.
-Patients with general paresis have also been found to have cerebral atrophy (cortical thinning of the temporal and frontoparietal regions bilaterally, most prominent in the temporal regions); mesiotemporal T2 hyperintensity; ventriculomegaly; and pathological T2 hypointensity of the globus pallidus, putamen, head of the caudate, and thalamus.
+These patients have also been found to have cerebral atrophy (cortical thinning of the temporal and frontoparietal regions bilaterally, most prominent in the temporal regions); mesiotemporal (amygdalar) T2 hyperintensity; ventriculomegaly; and pathological T2 hypointensity of the globus pallidus, putamen, head of the caudate, and thalamus.
+In those with general paresis, MRI may be of prognostic value.
+[59] The iron (ie, ferritin) deposition and increased frontal atrophy correlate with the progression of neuropsychiatric disturbances, apparently independent of CSF changes.

-Also reported is newly diffuse white matter T2 hyperintensity, which was seen to be partially reversible after therapy and thus thought to be due to edema and gliosis (Alam, 2006).
-It was not specific for neurosyphilis in that it has also been seen with Binswanger disease, cerebral autosomal dominant arteriopathy with subcortical infarcts and leukoencephalopathy, progressive multifocal leukoencephalopathy, HIV encephalitides, and subacute sclerosing panencephalitis.
-Following are various imaging findings associated with each neurosyphilitic condition.
+Also reported is newly diffuse white-matter T2 hyperintensity, which was seen to be partially reversible after therapy and thus thought to be due to edema and gliosis.
+[60] It was not specific for neurosyphilis in that it has also been seen with Binswanger disease, cerebral autosomal dominant arteriopathy with subcortical infarcts and leukoencephalopathy, progressive multifocal leukoencephalopathy, HIV encephalitides, and subacute sclerosing panencephalitis.
+Diffusion-weighted imaging (DWI) on MRI serves well to demonstrate cerebral syphilitic gumma, revealing findings that include juxtacortical lesional nodular enhancement, moderately restricted diffusion, and dural tail and surrounding vasogenic edema.
+[61, 62]

 The syphilitic gummata appear hypodense with precontrast CT scanning.
 A variable degree of edema is identified.
 MRI demonstrates masses, which are hypointense to isointense on T1-weighted images and hyperintense on T2-weighted images.
 They densely enhance with contrast media.
 Differential considerations include glioma, meningeal metastasis, tuberculosis, sarcoidosis, and fungal infections.

 Single-photon emission computed tomography (SPECT) is a useful method for evaluating an inflammatory state and for assessing the effect of therapy on neurosyphilis.
-Increased cerebral blood flow is detectable by iodine I 123 N-isopropyl-p-iodoamphetamine SPECT, consistent with the active inflammatory state of neurosyphilis; its disappearance correlates with successful treatment with PCN.
+Increased cerebral blood flow is detectable by iodine-123 (123 I) N -isopropyl-p -iodoamphetamine SPECT, consistent with the active inflammatory state of neurosyphilis; its disappearance correlates with successful treatment with penicillin.
 SPECT can be diagnostically sensitive in the setting of otherwise unremarkable MRI findings.
+[67, 68]

 Reports of electrophysiologic features in tabes dorsalis indicate absent H reflexes and impeded tibial nerve sensory evoked potentials (with absent cortical potentials) consistent with pathologic involvement of the dorsal roots and the dorsal funiculi (stemming from secondary wallerian degeneration).
 Some investigators contend that posterior tibial somatosensory evoked potentials are a sensitive marker for detecting subclinical root damage in meningeal syphilis and may aid in evaluating the extent to which neurosyphilitic spinal root damage has developed.
 Normal findings on nerve conduction studies are usually expected because motor fibers are rarely involved; partial anterior horn cell dysfunction is known to occur.

 Numerous reports of complex partial status epilepticus or isolated status epilepticus as the manifestation of neurosyphilis have been reported.
-Periodic lateralizing epileptiform discharges are noted with EEG.
-Early diagnosis and treatment are important because both the dementia and the epilepsy are responsive to further treatment with antibiotic therapy.
+[71, 72] Periodic lateralizing epileptiform discharges are noted with EEG without imaging evidence of focal cerebral lesion.
+[73] Early diagnosis and treatment are important because both the dementia and the epilepsy are responsive to further treatment with antibiotic therapy.

 PCN has some ameliorative effect in every stage of neurosyphilis.
 Earlier forms of illness are better candidates for a response to antibiotic treatment.
 Meningovascular disease responds most dramatically.
 Intravenous PCN requires hospital admission, which involves loss of time from work, high cost, and risks of the hospital environment.
 For inpatient treatment, accurate diagnosis of neurosyphilis is imperative.